 - Penetrating brain injuries

 You rightfully deserve compensation for your injuries whether it’s from workers comp or civil litigation.
 A traumatic brain injury attorney can get you a settlement for your pain and suffering.
 Know your rights and get the settlement you truly deserve with the help of a traumatic brain injury attorney.

 Causes And Symptoms Of Traumatic Brain Injuries

 Any kind of bump, blow, or jolt to the head can cause a traumatic brain injury.
-One of the most common traumatic brain injuries are concussions.
+One of the most common traumatic brain injuries is concussions.
 Concussions are something many parents see in their kids, yet they rarely see this injury as “traumatic.”